hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 Properties without a default value are required.

-By supplying the necessary attributes under a `vcs-repository` object, you can create a Workspace that is configured against a VCS Repository.
+By supplying the necessary attributes under a `vcs-repository` object, you can create a workspace that is configured against a VCS Repository.

-By supplying the necessary attribute, `migration-environment`, you can create a workspace which is migrated from a legacy environment.
+By supplying a `migration-environment` attribute, you can create a workspace which is migrated from a legacy environment.
 When you do this, the following will happen:

 * Environment and Terraform variables will be copied to the workspace.
 * Teams which are associated with the legacy environment will be created in the destination workspace's organization, if teams with those names don't already exist.